-There is a bright new star on the musical firmament worth keeping a very close eye on.
-So far known to a broader audience mostly as former touring member of Kurt Vile‘s backing band The Violators, Steve Gunn – to whom I would like to dedicate this post – has recently taken a new approach to his solo career and just released the phenomenal album Way Out Weather which, along with the 2013 effort titled Time Off, showcases a previously undisclosed facet of his exceptionally versatile artistic personality.
+So far known to the broader audience mostly as a former touring member of Kurt Vile‘s backing band The Violators, Steve Gunn, a formidable finger-picking guitarist, has recently taken a new approach to his solo career and released the phenomenal album Way Out Weather which, along with the 2013 effort titled Time Off, showcases a previously undisclosed facet of his exceptionally versatile artistic personality.

-A formidable guitarist practicing the traditional finger-picking style, Steve has attained his awe-inspiring instrumental prowess by playing to records and videos of American Primitivism masters such as John Fahey and Robbie Basho.
-He has been also heavily influenced by country blues pioneers, more specifically by Charley Patton, Blind Lemon Jefferson and Blind Blake, as well as by the revered folk innovators Sandy Bull and Peter Walker, the New York avant-garde (La Monte Young, John Cale) and modern jazz (Sun Ra, John Coltrane and Miles Davis).
-However, long before finding himself deeply in love with blues and guitar experimentation, Gunn had sharpened his musical teeth in some, as he puts it, “pretty terrible hardcore bands” where he let his teenage angst out by passionately shredding on a bass.
+Steve attained his awe-inspiring instrumental prowess by playing to records and videos of American Primitivism masters, such as John Fahey and Robbie Basho.
+He has also been heavily influenced by country blues pioneers, such as Charley Patton, Blind Lemon Jefferson and Blind Blake, as well as the revered folk innovators Sandy Bull and Peter Walker, the New York avant-garde (La Monte Young, John Cale) and modern jazz (Sun Ra, John Coltrane and Miles Davis).
+However, long before finding himself deeply in love with blues and guitar experimentation, Gunn had cut his teeth in some, as he puts it, “pretty terrible hardcore bands”, where he let his teenage angst out by passionately shredding on a bass.

-This life altering decision has paid off well.
+This life-altering decision has paid off well.
 After a period of instability marked by the self-released debut and two albums issued by small underground publishers, in 2009 the young guitar wizard got signed to Three Lobed Recordings, a print-run boutique label based in North Carolina.
-This fruitful collaboration was inaugurated with the impressive Boerum Palace, Steve’s first vocally oriented album beautifully showcasing his budding song-writing craft.
-Yet, contrary to general expectations, the following three years didn’t bring any new developments on this freshly discovered territory.
-What followed instead was the release of a few titles from Gunn’s instrumental catalogue, including the outstanding limited-edition LPs of Sand City and Ocean Parkway which document the artist’s creative exchange with longtime friend and excellent drummer John Truscinski.
+This fruitful collaboration was inaugurated with the impressive Boerum Palace, Steve’s first vocally oriented album, beautifully showcasing his budding song-writing craft.
+Yet, contrary to general expectations, the next three years didn’t bring any new developments on this freshly discovered territory.
+What followed instead was the release of a few titles from Gunn’s instrumental catalogue, including the outstanding limited-edition LPs of Sand City and Ocean Parkway, which document the artist’s creative exchange with longtime friend and excellent drummer John Truscinski.

 Low-key and honest, Time Off – released in 2013 by Paradise of Bachelors (another NC-based independent label) – is made of six delightfully flowing, raspy tunes drawing on the best tradition of Delta blues, Velvet-esque drones and folk-rock sensibility.

-It opens with the hypnotic Water Wheel containing a universal reflection on the circular nature of existence.
-Structured around a single motif, which expands and echoes ad infinitum creating an aural equivalent of ripple effect, the song is an excellent introduction to Steve’s style characterized by the creative use of repetition.
+It opens with the hypnotic Water Wheel, containing a universal reflection on the circular nature of existence.
+Structured around a single motif, which expands and echoes ad infinitum creating an aural equivalent of ripple effect, the song is an excellent introduction to Steve’s style characterised by the creative use of repetition.

 From there on, the album leads us through the varied landscape of the artist’s inner world, elegantly balancing general views and ideas with more specific observations stemming from the lyricist’s immediate surroundings.
 The exquisite, organically developing compositions of Lurker and Street Keeper perfectly exemplify the latter approach, revealing Gunn’s special talent for poetic representation of quirky local characters.

-And it all happens with an amazing fluidity and simplicity resulting, as it is usually the case, from the great care put in the conception of elaborated guitar licks and vocal arrangements which, notwithstanding, never come across as overdone or excessively ornamental.
+And it all happens with an amazing fluidity and simplicity resulting, as is usually the case, from great care put into the conception of elaborate guitar licks and vocal arrangements which, notwithstanding, never come across as overdone or excessively ornamental.
 On the contrary – every single element of this notable body of work seems to contribute on equal terms to the final effect of utter musical bliss.

-Taking on the project of Time Off, Steve, who has earned his stripes in the field of free improvisation and proven his instrumental mastery in a number of collaborations with finest artists, had to leave his comfort zone and put a considerable effort in developing his singing skills in order to achieve a strong vocal presence in a more rock-oriented repertoire.
-On Way Out Weather Gunn continues challenging himself to the dual role of singer and song-writer and displays the newly gained vocal competences with impressive grace and confidence, revealing – perhaps in a not entirely aware manner – some unmistakable Lou Reed influences.
-His naturally deep voice of a pleasantly warm quality is a fine instrument of his own which he has already tuned to the highest standards.
+When he took on the project of Time Off, Steve, who has earned his stripes in the field of free improvisation and proven his instrumental mastery in a number of collaborations with some of the finest artists, had to leave his comfort zone and put some effort into developing his singing skills in order to achieve a strong vocal presence in a more rock-oriented repertoire.
+On Way Out Weather, Gunn continues challenging himself with the dual role of singer and song-writer and displays the newly gained vocal competences with impressive grace and confidence, revealing – perhaps in a not entirely aware manner – some unmistakable Lou Reed influences.
+His naturally deep voice of a pleasantly warm quality is a fine instrument, which he has already tuned to the highest standards.

 Gunn’s new achievement is a tightly-bound collection of carefully arranged songs whose deceptively effortless flow has a potent spellbinding effect.
 Performed at once with quiet focus and thrilling intensity, they have distinct textures and rhythmical patterns which interlace seamlessly, forming a rich musical tapestry.

-The album’s eponymous opener unfolds subtly and hypnotically, setting the tone for the whole oeuvre.
-Next comes the irresistibly helical Wildwood followed by two examples of Gunn’s signature character studies: the southerly brooding Milly’s Garden and the gently rolling Shadow Brothers, both excellent examples of Steve’s indisputable song-writing gift.
-If anything on Way Out Weather calls for a pinch of criticism, it’s the latter song’s flourish arrangement.
-As I had a chance to confirm during Gunn’s astonishing performance at The Lexington in London last month, the stripped down live version of this simple yet meticulously crafted piece reveals its true soul – the intimate beauty which seems to have been obscured by the overly sweet tones of banjo present on the record.
+The album’s eponymous opener unfolds subtly and hypnotically, setting the tone for the whole record.
+Next comes the irresistibly helical Wildwood followed by two examples of Gunn’s signature character studies: the southerly brooding Milly’s Garden and the gently rolling Shadow Brothers – both excellent examples of Steve’s indisputable song-writing gift.
+If anything on Way Out Weather calls for a pinch of criticism, it’s the latter song’s overy embellished arrangement.
+As I had a chance to confirm during Gunn’s performance at The Lexington in London last month, the stripped down live version of this simple yet meticulously crafted piece reveals its true soul – the intimate beauty which seems to have been obscured by the overly sweet tones of banjo present on the record.

-Way Out Weather is a thoroughly engaging and immensely rewarding record coming from a mature artist who is entirely aware of his unique skills and knows perfectly well how to employ them in order to fulfill his vision.
-The undeniable inventiveness of this material combined with its feel of authenticity sets Steve miles ahead from his contemporaries.
+Way Out Weather is a thoroughly engaging and immensely rewarding record, coming from a mature artist who is entirely aware of his unique skills and knows perfectly well how to employ them in order to fulfil his vision.
+The undeniable inventiveness of this material combined with its feel of authenticity sets Steve miles ahead of his contemporaries.

 The album’s entrancing quality seems to lie in the idea of spacial-temporal infinity and lack of boundaries expressed both lyrically and instrumentally.
 The broad sweep of Steve Gunn’s music brings about associations with the vast American landscape and an open, empty road leading to the unknown.
-In its limitless approach this subtle work achieves what is the measure of excellence in any art – it touches upon the intangible, reaching or at least nearing transcendence.
+In its limitless approach, this subtle work achieves what is the measure of excellence in any art – it touches upon the intangible, reaching or at least nearing transcendence.
 In comparison with Time Off whose focus was narrower and goals smaller, Way Out Weather aims higher and reaches farther, covering extensive musical territories, from blues through raga to African folk.
 Without ever sounding even remotely derivative, it reveals the great variety of inspirations and influences Gunn has so far absorbed and more or less consciously incorporated into his body of work.
-Thoroughly assimilated and filtered through the artist’s individual sensitivity, they give origin to a completely new quality of a magnificent force of appeal.
+Thoroughly assimilated and filtered through the artist’s individual sensitivity, they provide an origin to a completely new quality imbued with an immense expressive potential.